-Even though I assumed the disturbance would mean there wouldn't be much about I headed to the Viaduct hide anyway just in case, and while I was nearly right a stunning Grey Wagtail dropped in in front of me offering great views.
+Even though I assumed the disturbance would mean there wouldn’t be much about I headed to the Viaduct hide anyway.
+Just in case.
+I was nearly right a stunning Grey Wagtail dropped in in front of me offering great views.

 Leaving the hide to yet more disturbance I headed back along the path, this time using the opportunity to photograph a few of the duck before heading back home once again.

 A Final Thought